SegoCode/AutoWall/README.md

 AutoWall works with [mpv](src/mpv), the configuration is available in "/mpv/" folder with the name "mpv.conf" editing with notedpad you can, for example, play the music of your live wallpaper changing the value "volume" to "100".

 Follow the [official mpv documentation](https://mpv.io/manual/stable/#configuration-files) to configure all performance parameters.

+## Multiple screens

+Autowall from 1.10+ has implemented a very expected request, multiscreen mode, this still in Beta due to the number of use cases, [open an issue if you see something strange or something to improved](https://github.com/SegoCode/AutoWall/issues/new).
+Currently multiscreen mode doesnt support many of the singlescreen mode features such as "Stop when Wallpaper is not visible" or "Web wallpaper"...

 ## Lives wallpapers for AutoWall
 <details>